Sexuality in Islam: Zina (unlawful sexual intercourse)

-According to Islamic laws made by exegesis of the Quran and the hadiths, all sexual relationships except with a spouse (or a man's concubine) are considered zinā (fornication).
+According to Islamic laws made by exegesis of the Quran and the Hadiths, all sexual relationships except with a spouse (or a man's concubine) are considered zina (fornication).
 Zina must also be committed by a person of their own free will.
-According to traditional jurisprudence, zina can include fornication, adultery, prostitution, rape, anal sex, incest, and bestiality.
+According to traditional jurisprudence, zina can include fornication, adultery, prostitution, rape (on the rapist's part), anal sex, incest, and bestiality.

 Prostitution

 According to Abdel Sabour Abdel Qawi Misry, prostitution in Islam is forbidden.
-Daz Austin Endshow says that, Qur'an says about prostitution that female slaves should not be forced into prostitution.
-Islamic prophet Muhammad said: There is no prostitution in Islam.
+Daz Austin Endshow says that, Quran says about prostitution that female slaves should not be forced into prostitution.
+Islamic prophet Muhammad said: "There is no prostitution in Islam...".
 The penalty for prostitution in Islam is one hundred lashes for the adulterer or adulteress.

 If a married man or woman is practicing prostitution, the punishment amounts to death by stoning.
 Despite the severity of the punishments, Islam has established laws that make the practice of punishment against perpetrators of prostitution extremely difficult, as it is required to punish the practitioner of prostitution that he personally confess.
-By engaging in it, or that there are four witnesses who witnessed the act of having sex, provided that the adulterer has a clear vision beyond doubt, provided that part of his penis (the glans or more) is absent in the adulteress’s vagina, and that none of the four witnesses retract his testimony, otherwise the remaining three or less will become guilty.
+By engaging in it, or that there are four witnesses who witnessed the act of having sex, provided that the adulterer has a clear vision beyond doubt, provided that part of his penis—the glans or more—is absent in the adulteress's vagina, and that none of the four witnesses retract his testimony, otherwise the remaining three or less will become guilty.
 On charges of slandering a man and a woman, the punishment for slander is imposed on them.
 Islam also imposes strict punishments on those who accuse chaste women of engaging in prostitution without evidence, namely four witnesses.